Insurance Policy for China

 Traditional Chinese Medicine (TCM)

 In China, TCM is officially recognized as part of the medical field.
 Therefore, it is quite possible that when seeking help, a doctor will prescribe you Western medicines in addition to TCM medications and manipulations.
 This could include acupuncture, needle reflexotherapy, osteopathy, manual therapy, hirudotherapy, chiropractic, homeopathy, phytotherapy, and naturopathy.
-If you have a travelers insurance policy, its important to understand that TCM treatments are not covered by the policy, and the expenses for them cannot be compensated.
+If you have a travelers insurance policy, its important to understand that TCM treatments are not covered by the policy, and the expenses for them cannot

 Pharmacies